WiIIiam278/PagineDown/README.md

 JitPack has a [handy guide](https://jitpack.io/#net.william278/PagineDown/#How_to) for how to use the dependency with other build platforms.

 ## License
-Annotaml is licensed under Apache-2.0.
+PagineDown is licensed under Apache-2.0.